antoniopresto/powership/packages/schema/README.md

-# @backland/schema
+# @swind/schema
 Typescript schema validation with static type inference.

-Schemas are a crucial part of a microservices architecture or a detachable application architecture (backland).
+Schemas are a crucial part of a microservices architecture or a detachable application architecture (solarwind).
 They can serve as contracts between different pieces of an application (frontend, backend, forms) and different services.
 So schemas should be **easily portable, written and read**, and that's the goal of this package.